Skip to main content

 To make failing upwards a practice rather than just a concept:

-Create a “failure resume” - Document your failures alongside what you learned from each one.
-This transforms setbacks into assets and helps you recognize patterns.
+1. Create a “failure resume” - Document your failures alongside what you learned from each one.
+It helps you spot the mistakes and bad assumptions you keep repeating.

-Follow the “1% rule” - Improve just 1% every day in response to failures and feedback.
-These tiny gains compound dramatically over time.
+2. Follow the “1% rule” - Improve just 1% every day in response to failures and feedback.
+Small adjustments like that can add up if you’re doing this for years.

 The Alternative: Failing Downwards #